 HOW TO PREPARE AND THINGS TO NOTE

-- Those with an interest in homelessness in Southend (including sanctuary seekers) are welcome to attend our meetings.
+- Those with an interest in homelessness in Southend (including sanctuary seekers) are welcome to attend.

 - We encourage all attending to participate but please keep your comments succinct, relevant and respectful, aimed toward helping the homeless in Southend.

 - Because many attend our meetings, many with a lot they can share, we have to ration the time people get to speak, so when you speak – keep to the point and try and make it count!

 - We do not discuss named specific individuals or specific cases.